clhenrick/portfolio/_posts/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 The process is roughly:

-1. Check for a language code in the browser's [Local Storage](#).
+1. Check for a language code in the browser's [`localStorage`](#) that I may have previously stashed (default to English).
-2. Check for the HTML page's base name.
+2. Check for the HTML page's base name (e.g. "index", "why", "how", "resources").
-3. Load the correct Handlebars template file based on the page name
+3. Load the correct Handlebars template file based on the page name.
-4. Load the correct locale JSON file based on the language (default to English).
+4. Load the correct locale JSON file based on the page name and language.
-5. Use a dynamic `import` to grab the correct initialization script (for `main` or `info`)
+5. Use a dynamic `import` to grab the correct initialization script (for the `index` or `info` pages).
-6. Render the page using the Handlebars template and JSON locale
+6. Render the page using the Handlebars template and locale JSON.
 7. Invoke the initialization script to set up interactivity.

 As mentioned earlier, components were created for all interactive elements on the main page that required JavaScript.
 An example of this are the buttons such as "Begin" and "Next" that trigger smooth scrolling to a slide further down the page.